Indonesian rescuers focus on landslide as quake toll rises - ExBulletin

 Indonesian rescuers focus on landslide as quake toll rises

-CIANJUR On the fourth day of an increasingly urgent search, Indonesian rescuers focused on a landslide on Thursday where dozens of people were believed to have been trapped after a earthquake killed at least 272more than a third of whom are children.
+On the fourth day of an increasingly urgent search, Indonesian rescuers focused on Thursday on a landslide where dozens of people were believed to have been trapped after an earthquake killed at least 272 people, including more than a third of children.

 Rescue efforts were temporarily suspended on Wednesday as heavy monsoon rains fell.